lynxgav/COVID19-vaccination/README.md

 The scripts can be found in the ``` scripts ``` directory.
 The R and Stan scripts are based on scripts used for the publication :

-> van Boven M, Teirlinck AC, Meijer A, Hooiveld M, van Dorp CH, Reeves RM, Campbell H, van der Hoek W; RESCEU Investigators.
-Estimating Transmission Parameters for Respiratory Syncytial Virus and Predicting the Impact of Maternal and Pediatric Vaccination.
-J Infect Dis.
-2020 Oct 7;222(Supplement_7):S688-S694. doi: https://doi.org/10.1093/infdis/jiaa424
+> Rozhnova G, van Dorp CH, Bruijning-Verhagen P, Bootsma MCJ, van de Wijgert JHHM, Bonten MJM, Kretzschmar ME.
+Model-based evaluation of school- and non-school-related measures to control the COVID-19 pandemic.
+Nature Communications.
+2021;12(1):1614. https://doi.org/10.1038/s41467-021-21899-6

 ### Analysis